 System Sound Profile

-Our recommendation – Unless your headphones specifically supports surround sound (virtual or otherwise), pick either stereo speakers or headphones for better directional hearing in-game.
+Our recommendation – Unless your headphones specifically support surround sound (virtual or otherwise), pick either stereo speakers or headphones for better directional hearing in-game.

 Use a Good Gaming Headset

-Surround speakers seem to be a great pick for playing first-person shooters.
+Surround speakers seem to be an excellent pick for playing first-person shooters.
 However, most gamers agree that using a headset is the best way to enjoy games like Valorant.
 A good gaming headset will help you focus on game-related sounds.
 Furthermore, it will also prevent you from making too much noise if you’re not playing.

 We recommend these affordable but powerful headsets

 Some audio devices will require a specific set of drivers to get the most out of the hardware.
 These files usually come packaged with the device or downloadable from the manufacturer's website.
 For those with software, you may even be able to pick between DTS or Dolby virtual surround sound.

 For Wireless Audio, Check Your Battery Levels